Matthew Casey: Crossover appearances

 Casey has appeared on Chicago P.D., mainly in cross-overs.
-Although he is on friendly terms with most characters, he has a notable grudge against Sgt.
-Hank Voight due to the fact that he was a victim of Voight's cover as a corrupt cop running with local gangs and was made livid by Voight's cover-up of his son's DUI.
-The animosity has since faded some since Voight saved him from being shot by Jack Nesbitt in the nick of time and assisted Boden in several arson-related investigations.
-Matt even showed sympathy to Voight after the loss of his son, Justin.
+Although he is on friendly terms with most characters, he has a notable grudge against Hank Voight since he was a victim of Voight's cover as a corrupt cop running with local gangs and was made livid by Voight's cover-up of his son's DUI.
+The animosity has since faded somewhat due to Voight saving him from being shot by Jack Nesbitt in the nick of time and assisting Boden in several arson-related investigations.
+Matt even showed sympathy for Voight after the loss of his son.